 The way companies speak to their customers is changing every minute and Marketing Cloud has read the room: app notifications and inbox messages enter a whole new world of manageability, with features such as the option to either add or update an inbox message, greatly useful in many industries such as the travel industry with flight delay live information.

-Push notifications are also now Subscriber Key friendly, meaning you can bring in personalization by pulling subscriber data into your messages.
+Push notifications are also now Subscriber Key friendly, meaning you can bring in personalisation by pulling subscriber data into your messages.